camunda/camunda-docs-manual/content/modeler/eclipse-plugin/extend.md

 ![The new plug-in project dialog][7]

-as well vendor and versioning information.
+as well as vendor and versioning information.

 ![The new plug-in project dialog][8]